IMPORTANT Website terms of use and cookie statement

 Paul Vick Architects

-Areas of expertise: office, low energy design, mixed use and regeneration, cultural and care buildings.
+Areas of expertise: office, low energy design, mixed use and regeneration, cultural and care buildings from vision to completion.

-This approach has allowed them to boast a 100% planning permission record with new build, listed, unlisted, and conservation areas; giving confidence a client's vision can succeed and be profitable.
-Planning also allows you to be able to do your project at all.
-It is a definition of viability and the basis for securing serious funding.
-It is cheaper than doing it twice and clients often get more than expected.
+Paul Vick architects bring you 100% planning permission record with new build, listed, and conservation areas giving you confidence the vision can be profitable.
+Planning allows you to do your project at all, is a definition of viability and the basis for securing serious funding.
+It is cheaper than doing it twice and Clients often get more than expected.

 Phone +44 207 9936 573